santaclz/pwnnotes/README.md

 Still not sure?
 Leak more libc functions.
+### Libc is shipped without symbols?
+You can download version with symbols from https://launchpad.net/ubuntu/xenial/<libc_version> (ex. https://launchpad.net/ubuntu/xenial/amd64/libc6-dbg/2.23-0ubuntu5).
+Debug file to download is in format `libc6-dbg_<libc_version>.deb`.
+Then you can use tool eu-unstrip or extract the deb and replace challenge libc with libc with symbols.
 ### No shellcode, no ropchain?
 No problem
 Use one_gadget https://github.com/david942j/one_gadget
 to overwrite whatever address you can control execution with